-Clevinger comes back, Indians rally late to drop Twins 6-3
+Clevinger welcomed back, Indians rally late to top Twins

+“I saw the disappointment with the guys,” Clevinger said.
+“The hardest pill to swallow was that I made a really selfish choice.”

+On Wednesday night, he took a step toward gaining his teammates’ forgiveness.

-CLEVELAND (AP) — Mike Clevinger pitched effectively in his first start since breaking COVID-19 protocols and his teammates’ trust, and Tyler Naquin doubled home the go-ahead run in Cleveland’s three-run eighth inning as the Indians beat the Minnesota Twins 6-3 on Wednesday night to tighten the AL Central.
+Clevinger pitched effectively in his first start since breaking COVID-19 protocols and his teammates’ trust, and Tyler Naquin doubled home the go-ahead run in Cleveland’s three-run eighth inning as the Indians beat the Minnesota Twins 6-3 on Wednesday night to tighten the AL Central.

 Clevinger gave up a homer to Max Kepler on his third pitch, but settled in and held the Twins to two runs over six innings in his first start since Aug.
 5.